Date of birth10 April 1996 (age 25)

-A tall, ball-playing centre-back, Andreas Christensen joined Chelsea’s Academy as a teenager and graduated to become a valued member of the first-team squad.
+A tall, ball-playing centre-back, Andreas Christensen joined Chelsea’s Academy as a teenager and has graduated to become a valued member of the senior squad.

 He possesses composure on and off the ball, physical strength, aerial ability and awareness in equal measures, making him an all-rounder who has shown himself to be an accomplished full-back and defensive midfielder, in addition to his more familiar role at centre-back.